waimea-mtangitcharoen/level-3-programming-assessment/docs/test-results.md

 In this trial, I tried looking for the soft-serve, which is the second item on the list.
 I found my way to the soft serve machine where the soft serve can be found.
 However, the text of soft-serve on the recipe does not turn green and remains as white.
 This tells the player that they must collect the first item on the list.
 The GIF below shows when I have already found the fist item, and how the game allows me to look for the next one.

 ![Order Items 2](screenshots%2ForderItems2.gif)

+### Item found sound
+There is a bell sound telling the player that they have found the item.

+### Test data used
+Bell sound audio and going into the room with item need.

+### Test Result

+The bell sounds play as soon as the player enters the room with the item that matches the item in the recipe.

+### Recipe found sound

 ## How to play button
 This is where the player can see the instruction for this game.